Daeshan-B/SeedProtect/README.md

 # SeedProtect
-A Seed protection plugin for Minecraft crops.
+A protection plugin for Minecraft crops.
 This plugin allows you to save your seed from being prematurally broken.